Veteran Suicide & Retreat Fund

 Having lost more friends to suicide than I would ever have imagined, while in and out of the service, I have chosen to dedicate my '6th Labor' to raising awareness for the Veteran Suicide Rate--estimated to be at 20 per day (2014, Dept. of Veteran Affairs) --and keep this important conversation going.
 There are many misconceptions about this alarming statistic and I would like to use this opportunity to inform and educate the public, locally and nationally, so that we can direct our focus and assistance toward those that need it most.
 Regardless of the numbers or rates, every Veteran Suicide is a tragic outcome...even one is, in truth, too many.
 Suicide Prevention is "everyone's responsibility".

-All staff and service providers will be working pro bono and covering all costs of the attendees.
-100% of proceeds raised from this fund will go toward offsetting logistical and operational costs (travel and accommodations for providers/attendees and a fencing project for the equine therapy arena) of the retreat, as well as provide critical resources for two outstanding Veteran non-profits: National Alliance to End Veteran Suicide and Operation Enduring Warrior.
+Proceeds raised from this fund will go toward offsetting logistical and operational costs of this labor and the retreat to follow, as well as provide critical resources for two outstanding Veteran non-profits: National Alliance to End Veteran Suicide and Operation Enduring Warrior.

 I would like to personally thank all of you for your support, love and encouragement.
 Every dollar counts and will go toward an effort which I wholeheartedly believe will change and save lives...but it won't be possible without your help.
 Please share this cause through social media and email.
-My hope is that together as a family, community and Nation, we can put a dent in this epidemic that is plaguing our country's bravest and most selfless warriors...’til 20 is zero.
+My hope is that together as a family, community and Nation, we can further mitigate this epidemic that is plaguing our country's warriors...’til 20 is zero.

 Thank you and God Bless.